wso2-extensions/identity-oauth2-grant-token-exchange/README.md

 grant_validator="org.wso2.carbon.identity.oauth2.grant.token.exchange.TokenExchangeGrantValidator"
 [oauth.custom_grant_type.properties]
 IdTokenAllowed=true
+EnableIATValidation=true
+#IAT Validity Period should be specified in minutes
+IATValidityPeriod=30
 ```
 * Start the WSO2 server
 * Register an Identity Provider in WSO2 Identity Server with the configurations of the external Identity Provider.